 - Cocoa Powder: We’re adding just enough cocoa powder to the dough to give it a chocolatey flavor, while still letting the other flavors come through.
 Don’t expect a fudgy chocolate flavor like a batch of chocolate crinkle cookies; it’s mild here.

 - Baking Soda: A touch of extra baking soda helps the cookies puff up in the oven, then fall and develop that crinkly texture when they cool.
-Don’t worry if yours don’t crinkle—you can see in the photos that they all look a little different.
+Don’t worry if yours don’t crinkleโyou can see in the photos that they all look a little different.

 - Spices: This careful blend of ginger, cinnamon, nutmeg, and cloves is exactly what every molasses cookie needs!
-Fresh grated ginger is too strong for these cookies—in testing, we found that its sharp flavor overpowered the chocolate.
+Fresh grated ginger is too strong for these cookiesโin testing, we found that its sharp flavor overpowered the chocolate.

 - Salt: To balance the sweetness.

 - Butter: Creamed butter forms the base of these soft cookies.
+If you’re a beginner baker, here’s more on how to cream butter and sugar properly.

 - Dark Brown Sugar: Brown sugar is what helps produce the softest cookie ever.
 You can use light or dark brown sugar, but I like using dark for the extra molasses flavor it provides.

-- Molasses: Make sure you’re using a dark molasses, aka “robust” molasses, but avoid blackstrap, which is too intense.
+- Molasses: Make sure you’re using a dark molasses, aka โrobustโ molasses, but avoid blackstrap, which is too intense.

 - Egg: For structure and richness.